OmGodse/Notally/README.md

 # Notally
 A minimalistic notes app

+* Auto save
+* Dark mode
 * Material design
 * Create lists to stay on track
 * Add labels to your notes for quick organisation
 * Archive notes to keep them around, but out of your way
+* Export notes as plain text, HTML or PDF files with formatting
 * Create rich text notes with support for bold, italics, mono space and strike-through

-* Export notes as plain text files or PDF files with formatting
+Languages

-* Auto save
+* English
-* Dark mode
+* Italian

+If you would like to help translate the app, please contact me [here](mailto:omgodseapps@gmail.com)

 # Download